rahulkhandelwal396/Telco-Churn-Prediction/README.md

 ### 6. K-Nearest Neighbors Model

-Knn is a non-parametric supervised learning technique in which we try to classify the data point to a given category with the help of training set.
-In simple words, it captures information of all training cases and classifies new cases based on a similarity.
+KNN is a simple and easy to interpret supervised machine learning algorithm that can be used to solve both classification and regression problems.
+The algorithm works by trying to determine the class of a data point by looking at the class of it’s K nearest neighbors.
+It assumes that data points which are close to each other belong to the same class and uses a distance metric like Euclidean distance or other metric to find the distance between data points.
+KNN is a non-linear classifier, so it will work with data that cannot be simply classified with the help of linear classifiers.

+However, it does not perform well if the dataset is too large or has too many features.
+The model also requires feature scaling as features of different scales can give a distorted picture of distance between data points.
+It is also sensitive to missing data and presence of outliers.

 Accuracy of the model: 88.0%